andreadev-it/neorg-module-tutorials/introduction.md

+# How to create custom Neorg modules - part 1

 This series of tutorials will help you better understand how to create custom modules for Neorg.

-# Create a local plugin
+## Create a local plugin

 Before starting to work on the module, let's take a look at how to create a local neovim plugin and at the folder structure that we'll need to make this module